 Spring Theme Math & Science Activities for Preschoolers

 Flower Measurement Cards – Print these colorful flower cards and use some dried beans or pebbles to measure how tall each flower is.
 Get your free printable in this post.
 If you don’t have a printer, you can simply pick some flowers from the yard, or collect some spring-like items from nature, and measure them the same way.
-Lay out the object to be measured, and help you preschooler line up the dried beans to identify the height.
+Lay out the object to be measured, and help your preschooler line up the dried beans to identify the height.
 For example, a tulip might be “15 lima beans tall.”

 Spring Nature Walk – Go on a walk and look for signs of spring.
 Talk to your preschooler about the signs of spring: leaves and blossoms forming on trees, new plants breaking through the ground, bugs coming out of hibernation, etc.

-Playful Learning Activities for Spring Time
+Playful Learning Activities for a Spring Preschool Theme

 Spring Theme Invitation to Play– Search the house for anything spring themed and set is up as part of an invitation to play.
-Here are some ideas: cupcake liners, silk flowers. (or real flowers), rocks, sticks, and literally anything that is spring colored.
+Here are some ideas: cupcake liners, and silk flowers. (or real flowers), rocks, sticks, and literally anything that is spring colored.
 See this post for more details.

 Seed Sorting – Have some seed packets on hand?
 How about some dried beans?
 Invite your preschooler to sort the seed or beans.
 Try sorting by color or by size.
 You can even sort by texture or shape.
 Check out this post for more details.